Battle of Parramatta: Conflict

-In the mid 1790s, the region around what is now known as Oatlands and Carlingford just to the north-east of Parramatta, was opened up to British settlers in the form of land grants.
-This area was called the Northern Farms or the Northern Boundary.
+In the mid 1790s, the region of the Burramattagal clan around Borromarree (what is now known as Oatlands and Carlingford just to the north-east of Parramatta), was opened up to British settlers in the form of 'land grants' by the occupying forces.
+This area was called the Northern Farms or the Northern Boundary by these settlers.

-In early 1797, large groups of Aboriginal warriors led by Pemulwuy made a series of raids on the Northern Farms, plundering food and provisions.
-During one of these raids in March, a male and a female settler were killed.
-The other Northern Farms settlers then decided to organise and arm themselves into a large band to track down and punish the Aboriginal raiders.
-At dawn on a day in late March, they surprised about 100 Aborigines just outside Parramatta (probably at North Rocks), who subsequently fled.
+In early 1797, large groups of Aboriginal warriors led by Pemulwuy made a series of raids on the Northern Farms, commandeering food and provisions.
+During one of these actions in March, a male and a female settler were killed.
+The other Northern Farms settlers then decided to organise and arm themselves into a large band to track down and 'punish' the Aboriginal landholders.
+At dawn on a day in late March, these surprised about 100 Aborigines just outside Parramatta (probably at North Rocks), who subsequently fled.
 The pursuit continued through the morning toward Parramatta where the armed settlers decided to rest.
 One hour later, according to David Collins, "a large body of natives, headed by Pe-mul-wy, a riotous and troublesome savage" approached Parramatta.

 The settlers were now joined by a contingent of British soldiers who were stationed at Parramatta.
 When they attempted to seize Pemulwuy, he threw a spear at a soldier prompting the government troops and settlers to open fire.
 Pemulwuy was shot seven times and was wounded.
 The Aboriginal warriors threw many spears, hitting a number of men.
 The difference in firepower was evident and five Aboriginal warriors were killed instantly, others died of wounds at a later date.